 Around Isle au Haut, 4 hours.
-I would include a chart of the bay but you can see better if you look for a satellite image of the area.
+I would include a chart of the bay but you can see it better if you look at a satellite image of the area.

 A shorter ride up the reach down Hurricane Sound and out to Brimstone about 2 hours

 I have been boating and conducting seabird population studies in the area for 30 years, and have been carrying passengers for 20 years.
-I transport researchers working for the Audubon Society and the Fish and Wildlife service to Seal Island and Matinicus Rock.
+I transport researchers, working for the Audubon Society and the Fish and Wildlife service, from Vinalhaven out to Seal Island and Matinicus Rock.

 One generous rider from Indiana wrote, "My sixth trip on Fluke, each time is completely different and each time is a joy, what a wonder-filled place this is and I'm grateful for such a fun and knowledgeable guide."